confluentinc/event-streaming-patterns/docs/event-source/schema-validator.md

 ```

 ## Considerations
-Schema Validator is a data governence implementation of "Schema on Write", enforcing data conformance prior to Event publication.
-An alternative strategy is [Schema On Read](../event/schema-on-read.md) where data formats are not enforced on write and consuming Event Processing Applications are required to validate data formats as they read each event.
+Schema Validator is a data governance implementation of "Schema on Write", which enforces data conformance prior to event publication.
+An alternative strategy is [Schema On Read](../event/schema-on-read.md), where data formats are not enforced on write.
+Instead, consuming [Event Processing Applications](TODO: pattern link) are required to validate data formats as they read each event.

 ## References
 * See the [Schema Compatibility](../event-stream/schema-compatibility.md) for information on how schemas can be verified